project-blockwarriors/blockwarriors-cmd/blockwarriors-next/README.md

 - `SUPABASE_AUTH_EXTERNAL_GOOGLE_CLIENT_SECRET`: The client secret for the Google OAuth provider.

 You can find the Supabase keys in your Supabase status command `npx supabase status`.
 For Google OAuth keys, you can make your own keys using the [Google Cloud Console](https://console.cloud.google.com/auth/overview).
 If you are a member of the BlockWarriors team, you can get access to the keys from the team's Discord channel.

+## Syncing the Local Supabase Database with the Remote Supabase Database

+To sync the local Supabase database with the remote Supabase database, you must get your local migration files and push them to the remote database.
+You can do by running the following commands:

+1. Run `npx supabase db pull --local` to generate migration files from your local database.
+2. Run `npx supabase db push` to push the migration files to the remote database.

+It is recommended to create a migration file for each change you make to the database.
+You can do this by running `npx supabase migration new <name>` and then adding your changes to the migration file.
+Once you have created the migration file, you can push it to the local database by running `npx supabase db push --local`.
+After testing, you can run `npx supabase db push` to push the migration file to the remote database.

+For more information on Supabase, see [Supabase Documentation](https://supabase.com/docs/reference/cli/supabase-bootstrap).

 ## Running the App